 Zapier's Schedule feature allows you to automatically create a recurring task at a set frequency and time.
 Set it up once, and your task will be auto-generated forever on the schedule of your choosing: hourly, daily, weekly, or monthly.

 You can get started right away with a weekly recurring task by using this pre-made workflow:

 Or you can create your own workflow with Zapier's Zap editor, choosing your own frequency and adding other apps to your workflow too.
 For example, maybe you want to set a monthly recurring task in Asana (e.g., "Prepare Monthly Progress Report") and you also want to create a Google Calendar event for that same task (e.g., "Monthly Progress Report Meeting").
 You can do that all via one automated workflow.
 Set it up, and then you never have to think about it again.

-You can add any of 1,500+ apps to your recurring task workflow with Zapier, killing as many birds as you'd like with one automated stone.
+You can add any of the thousands of apps Zapier supports to your recurring task workflow, killing as many birds as you'd like with one automated stone.

 How to Make Recurring Tasks in Asana

 You can also make recurring tasks from within Asana (just without the flexibility to connect the workflow to other apps as well).